YovelElad/SpoTinder-front/README.md

 # SpoTinder

-Developers:
+Developers: </br>
 Ofir Duchovne </br>
 Yovel Elad

-Dating app based on music taste!
+Dating app based on music taste!</br>
-We realized that one of the great cause of contact between people is music, so we decided to develop a dating application that basically works like 'Tinder' but shows the users only people with same taste in music.
+We realized that one of the great cause of contact between people is music, so we decided to develop a dating application that basically works like 'Tinder' but shows the users only people with same taste in music.</br>
-It works with API from Spotify - when registering our system, the user require to approve Spotify sign up in order to get his top artists and tracks.
+It works with API from Spotify - when registering our system, the user require to approve Spotify sign up in order to get his top artists and tracks.</br>
 With the matching algorithm we developed, the system knows what people to show the user.

 ## Available Scripts